Hisma/cline-rules-workflows/README.md

 This repository serves as a working example - it uses the docsite-workspace template for its own rules and workflows.
 Check `.clinerules/` to see the templates in action.

-## Best Practices

-1. **Start Simple** - Begin with basic global rules, add complexity gradually
-2. **Use MCP Servers** - Essential for research-driven development and accurate documentation
-3. **Follow Markdown Standards** - Use the provided linting configuration for clean, professional documentation
-4. **Customize Templates** - Adapt provided templates to your specific needs
-5. **Version Control** - Track your rules and workflows in Git
-6. **Team Coordination** - Establish shared global rules for consistency
-7. **Quality First** - Implement markdown linting from the start to prevent formatting issues

 ## Support

 - **Documentation Issues** - Check the docs/ folder for detailed guidance
 - **MCP Setup** - See [official Cline MCP documentation](https://docs.cline.bot/mcp/configuring-mcp-servers)

----

-**Note**: This project demonstrates the docsite-workspace template in action.
-The `.clinerules/` directory contains the actual rules and workflows used to maintain this documentation.